VladimirAstrelin/MicroPython/readme.md

-# GitHub Test
+# GitHub Repository for MicroPython Projects

-MicroPython repository
+MicroPython Examples for ESP32-WROOM-32